arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/alb/alb_fix_5.md

 sidebar_position: 31
 ---

-In this section we will cover a specific troubleshooting step to address issues where the ALB is not properly forwarding traffic to the target groups.
-It provides step-by-step instructions and relevant configuration examples to help resolve this problem.
+In this section we will cover a specific troubleshooting step to address an issue where the ALB is not properly forwarding traffic to the target groups.
+We will go through step-by-step instructions and relevant configuration examples to help resolve this problem.

 ### Step 5